 COMMITTEES OF THE BOARD

-Apart from the above the Company has two non-statutory committees namely the FinanceCommittee and the Executive Committee.
-The details of all the above Committees along withcomposition and details of meetings held during the year under review are provided in theReport on Corporate Governance forming part of this report.
-There has been no instancewhere the Board has not accepted therecommendations of the Audit Committee.
+The details of all the above committees along with composition terms of referenceattendance at meetings are provided in the report on corporate governance forming part ofthe Annual Report.
+There has been no instance where the Board has not accepted therecommendations of the Audit Committee.

 CORPORATE SOCIAL RESPONSIBILITY

-The risk management issues are discussed in Management Discussion and AnalysisReport forming part of this Annual Report.
+The risks faced by the Company are detailed in Management Discussion and AnalysisReport forming part of this Annual Report.

 In the opinion of the Board as on date there are no material risks which may threatenthe existence of the Company.

-INTERNAL CONTROL SYSTEMS & INTERNAL FINANCIAL CONTROLS
+INTERNAL FINANCIAL CONTROLS

 Necessary certification by the Statutory Auditors in relation to Internal FinancialControl u/s 143(3) (i) of the Companies Act 2013 forms part of the Audit Report.